zzseba78/Kick-Off/README.md

 ### Components

 All used components from UIkit 3 used in each layout are listed in order to know what is required.

+### Images

+All used images are random images from https://picsum.photos/

 ### Layouts